Skip to main content

 PSS Certification Requirements

-There are three ways that individuals can become an OHA-certified Peer Support Specialist:
+There are two ways that individuals can become an OHA-certified Peer Support Specialist:

 RECIPROCITY